 Curated by Nicola Simpson, Performing No Thingness explores how the concept of nothingness informs the kinetic art work of Dom Sylvester Houédard, Ken Cox and Li Yuan Chia.
 These three artists all knew each other, sharing, for a coinciding moment in the late 1960s, an interest in the Eastern philosophies that present objects not as things but as relationships, events and actions.
 Simpson brings together a selection of works that demonstrate each artist’s interest in how the art object is dependent on performance to come into being.

-This exhibition will be the first display of Ken Cox's Elemental Balloons as a complete group since the 1968 Lisson Exhibition
+This exhibition will be the first display of Ken Cox's Elemental Balloons as a complete group since the 1968 exhibition at Lisson Gallery.

 The precursor of Concrete Poetry was the ‘concrete’ (abstract) art of Theo Van Doesburg and Max Bill.
 Based on the perceived principles of 'concrete' art, the Brazilian poets began using words constructed to purvey one core essential meaning or idea.
 Poesia Concreta’s conception as an international movement began in 1955 when Décio Pignatari from Brazil met with Bolivian born Eugen Gomringer in Ulm, Germany.
 Upon returning to Brazil, Pignatari together with Haroldo and Augusto de Campos, Wlademir Dias Pino and Ferreira Gullar held the first exhibitions of Poesia Concreta in São Paulo and Rio de Janeiro in 1956 and 1957.